 Students are expected to attend class each week and be prepared to discuss the readings.
 Students who miss more than one class period may have their grade lowered one full letter grade.
-This will be determined by the professor on a case by case basis.

 Students who bring lap top computers to class will be expected to use their computers for class purposes only.
 Students, who use their computers for non-class related activities, will either lose points or lose the privilege of having their computers in class.
 Please silence cell phones and do not text during classes.
-Please give the instructor your full attention during class by not reading non-class material during classes.